jerelwilson/Self-Driving-Car-Project/README.txt

 I used Typescript, JSON and Javascript.

-This project was done by Jerel Wilson
+This project was done by Jerel Wilson.